-Read through the sample in Figure 5 on page 93, taking special note of error catching and checking by both UNIX and NetEx/eFT.
-The main point is that each NetEx/eFT command returns a status which can then be passed through to UNIX for special processing
+Read through the sample in Figure 5 on page 93, taking special note of error catching and checking by both OpenVMS and eFT.
+The main point is that each eFT command returns a status which can then be passed through to OpenVMS for special processing

 '''

-#

-SAMPLE:

-#
+$!

+SAMPLE.COM:

+$!

-Sample UNIX Script File that invokes NetEx/eFT with the
+Sample OpenVMS Batch Job that invokes eFT with the

-#
+$!

-NetEx/eFT commands included right in the script (command
+eFT commands included right in the job (command

-#
+$!

 procedure).
-The script connects to a remote host, sends some
+The batch job connects to a remote host, sends

-#
+$!

-files, and exits with status.
-The status from NetEx/eFT
+some files, and exits with status.
+The status from eFT

-#
+$!

-is then passed to the command procedure itself and evaluated.
+is then passed to the command procedure itself and

-#

-#
+$!

+evaluated

+$!

+$!

+Disable VMS command interpreter status checking (SET NOON)

+$!

-Output the date UNIX has and invoke the NetEx/eFT Initiator
+since we will do it ourselves and invoke the eFT

-#
+$!

-as 'USER'.
+Initiator as 'USER'.

-#

-date

-user <</

-Note the above, '<</', this tells UNIX to use this script

-#

-#

-file as input to NetEx/eFT until it sees a line consisting

-#

-only of '/'.

-#

-#
+$!

+$ SET NOON

+$ USER

 Catch any errors and exit with status.
 Disabling of string

-#

 substitution using {} is required to return the last status.

-#

 on error exit {} {status()}

-#

-#

 Display the date and time, then login to remote host and

-#

 transfer all files with an extension of '.DOC'.
 If normal

-#

-exit, return a success to the command procedure.
+exit, return a success status to command procedure.

-#

 text Today is {date()} - {time()}.

 login sun guest netex

-set st = $status

-if (\$st == 0) then

-echo ....
-NetEx/eFT Job Completed Successfully!

-else

-echo .....
-Error from NetEx/eFT: $st .....

-endif
+send -create replace .doc

+exit success

+$!

+$!

-Following the '/' above, any UNIX commands could have been used
+At this point any DCL commands could be used to interpret and

-#

-#
+$!

-to interpret and act on the exit status returned from USER-
+act on the exit status returned from eFT.
+Here we just

-#

-Access.

-#

-Here we just saved the UNIX status, tested for success, and

-#

-printed a success or failure message.
+$! print a success or failure message.

+$!

+$ USTATUS = $status

+$ if .not.
+USTATUS then goto UERROR

+$!

+$ write sys$output " eFT Job Completed Successfully! "

+$ exit

+$!

+SUERROR:

+$ write sys$output " Error from eFT: ''USTATUS'. "

+$ exit

 '''